grillitype/ProofGenerator/README.md

 ### Customisation
 Use the files stored in the ProofGenerator App for customisations (right click on ProofGenerator app > Show package contents > Contents > Resources).

-You can customise the layout and content of the Template to fit all your proofing needs (Resources > template_proof.idml) and edit/add to the sample text (Resources > Strings > GT-Sample-Strings.txt).
-Make sure to run sort-samplestrings.py script, after you made changes to the Sample Strings and update the link to the txt files in InDesign.
+You can customise the layout and content of the template to fit all your proofing needs (Resources > template_proof.idml) and edit/add to the sample text (Resources > Strings > GT-Sample-Strings.txt).
+Make sure to run sort-samplestrings.py script after you made changes to the Sample Strings and update the link to the txt files in the InDesign template.
 You currently have to use a non-standard font in the layout document, so the program understands what text will be displayed with your font.
 Also you have to align the text to the grid manually after re-linking the txt files, because paragraph styles are not working (yet).
 Check out Alphabet Types SpecimenDropper if you want to generate type specimens https://github.com/AlphabetType/SpecimenDropper